zjunlp/DeepKE/example/llm/research/README.md

-✨ *These two projects are our previous research:* ✨
+✨ **_These two projects are our previous research_**: ✨

-# ✅ CodeKGC-Code Language Models for Knowledge Graph Construction
+# 📌 CodeKGC-Code Language Models for Knowledge Graph Construction

 <details>
   <summary><b>👇🏻 Show more detail...</b></summary>